 From Dalat I continued on by bus northward, descending over 5,000 feet through incredibly steep lush mountains to the seaside town of Hoi An.
 Hoi An is one of the major tourist attractions in Vietnam and, though crowded with international and local tourists, it is old-worldly and lovely.
 The small old-town is a World Heritage site as it has kept so much of the architecture of its glory days when it was an important port.
 The old buildings are packed with great shopping so it was really a bit of an effort to keep looking upward at the beautiful 1600-1800 era buildings.
 The streets are cleared of traffic for portions of the day and evening so everyone can walk about easily under the hundreds of paper lanterns that decorate the shops and hang over the streets.

 Come nightfall, all the lanterns are lit and even lighted paper lanterns are placed to float in the waterway that leads to the sea.
-It's really charming.
+It's incredibly charming.

 Hue Citadel

-From Hoi An I traveled by train along the steep cliffs of the coast to the next stop of Hue - an historical capital with a Citadel (palace and administrative center) and several important religious sites and emperor tombs.
+From Hoi An I traveled by train along the steep cliffs of the coast to the next stop of Hue - an historical capital with a Citadel with palace and administrative center, and several important religious sites and emperor tombs.
 Then on to the Phang Nha national park known for caves.
-Supposedly the world's largest known cave is in the area but only very high-end private tours are available.
+Supposedly the world's largest known cave is in the area but only very high-end private tours are allowed to enter.
 I made friends with a German couple & we rented motorbikes for a day of exploring the park and the caves available to the public.
 It was great to be out on quiet roads & passing through small villages and away from cities at last.

 Vietnam… a few stats from the 2014 Census, INDEX Mundi